godotengine/godot-docs/classes/class_projectsettings.rst

 If ``true`` and foveation is also enabled, subsampled images will be used on Vulkan.
 This can improve the performance gain from foveated rendering, especially when using high foveation levels.

-\ **Note:**: Using subsampled images is incompatible with many screen-space rendering features or post-processing effects like FXAA or glow.
+\ **Note:** Using subsampled images is incompatible with many screen-space rendering features or post-processing effects like FXAA or glow.
 If any such effects are enabled, subsampled images will automatically be disabled and a warning shown in the log.

 .. rst-class:: classref-item-separator